single-spa/single-spa-layout/README.md

 - mode: 'history' | 'hash'
 - base: base url where the router is active
 - containerEl: which cssSelector is where the routing should take place (inferred in HTML syntax)
-- children: Array of routes or Application objects
+- children: Array of routes or Application objects. _required_

 ##### Route

 A routing point where all children will be conditionally rendered when the url matches.
 Suppors the following options

-- path: string to evaluate against the URL
+- path: string to evaluate against the URL. _required_
-- children: Array of routes or Application objects
+- chilren: Array of routes or Application objects. _required_
+- type: 'route'.
+In JSON syntax `type` is what tells `single-spa-layout` if an object is meant to be a route or an application. _required_

 ##### Application

 A placeholder for where a microfrontend application will render.
 Application objects support the following objects

-- name: Name of the application (will be used to registerApplications in single-spa)
+- name: Name of the application (will be used to registerApplications in single-spa). _required_
 - props: object of custom props to pass down to the application (this object is constructed from all non-matching attributes in HTML and JSX syntax)
 - nodeName: The name of the HTML node that should be used to contain the application. ex: 'nav' || 'div' || 'section'
+- type: 'application'.
+In JSON syntax `type` is what tells `single-spa-layout` if an object is meant to be a route or an application. _required_

 #### JSX

-JSX syntax compiles to JSON syntax and just offers an alternate syntax to represent the layout of `single-spa` registered applications.
+JSX syntax compiles to JSON syntax and offers an alternate syntax to represent the layout of `single-spa` registered applications.
 It will create the larger JSON syntax in a smaller footprint and map values to more complex objects.

 - custom props can be set on the application JSX directly without wrapping them in a props object.
+- children of a `<route>` are automatically converted into `routes`
+- type is inferred from JSX

 ```jsx
 <router mode="history" base="/" containerEl="#selector">